Skip to content

 The early research programme

 The initial ARF research focused on a narrow but urgent question: what is the relationship between outdoor temperature and decomposition rate in East Tennessee?
 Bass and his graduate students placed bodies in different configurations (surface, shade, sun, clothed, unclothed, in vehicles, in water) and documented the progression of decomposition against weather station temperature records.
 The core finding from the first decade of research was that decomposition rate tracked cumulative temperature exposure rather than elapsed calendar time.
-This insight, formalised later by Arpad Vass and colleagues into the accumulated degree day (ADD) framework (Vass et al. 2002, Science of Justice), is the intellectual foundation of the Megyesi TBS formula addressed in the companion topic.
+This insight, formalised later by Arpad Vass and colleagues into the accumulated degree day (ADD) framework (Vass et al. 2002, Journal of Forensic Sciences), is the intellectual foundation of the Megyesi TBS formula addressed in the companion topic.

 PMI calibration and the ADD framework